bretsw/bretsw-website-build/content/cv.md

 ### Peer-Reviewed Conference Proceedings (14)

 Krutka, D. G., Heath, M. K., & **Staudt Willet**, K. B. (2020, April). *Foregrounding critical technoethics in technology and teacher education: A workshop for pedagogical action*.
-Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.
+Paper presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.

 **Staudt Willet**, K. B. (2020, April). *Early-career educators’ experiences with social media during induction*.
-Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.
+Paper presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.

 **Staudt Willet**, K. B. (2020, April). *The hashtag-thread mashup: How educators talk to each other in Twitter #Edchat*.
-Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.
+Paper presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.

 **Staudt Willet**, K. B., & Carpenter, J. P. (2020, April). *For the longest time: Continuity and change in one teaching-related subreddit*.
-Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020.
+Paper presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020.
 New Orleans, LA.

 Carpenter, J. P., Koehler, M. J., **Staudt Willet**, K. B., & Greenhalgh, S. P. (2019, March).
 Spam, spam, spam, spam: Methodological considerations and challenges for studying educators’ Twitter use.
 In K. Graziano (Ed.), *Proceedings of Society for Information Technology & Teacher Education (SITE) International Conference 2019* (pp. 2702-2711).
 Las Vegas, NV: Association for the Advancement of Computing in Education (AACE).
 Retrieved from https://www.learntechlib.org/p/208033/